AlexianL/AQC_MFT/README.md

 Instructions on how to run the **MFT A-QC tool**:
 - A local O2 or QualityControl build is needed.
 - If QC objects need to be downloaded, first open a separate terminal window and connect to lxtunnel using `sshuttle`: specify your CERN username in `tunnel.sh`, then run the script and provide your sudo password + a CERN password.
 Leave the terminal window running as long as you need, all your internet connection goes through it.
 When finished, you may disconnect using CTRL+C.
-- The tool can be run using `run_mft_aqc.sh`.
-In the shell script, you need to specify a configuration file from the `input` folder - either create a new one or select one from the existing.
+- The tool can be run using `run_mft_aqc.sh` while being in O2 environment (check if the permissions of the file can allow you to execute it, if not you can change the permissions of the file).
+The shell script will run all configuration files from the `input_to_run` folder - if you don't want to run a configuration file, you can move it into the "input_to_run/completed/" folder.
 The tool then uses the following macros:
-    - `downloadQCObjects.cxx`: QC objects for selected runs are downloaded from ali-QCDB (data) or CCDB-test (MC).
-They will be stored inside .root files in `rootFiles/<period>/<run>_<pass>.root`.
+    - `download_qc_objects.cxx`: QC objects for selected runs are downloaded from ali-QCDB (data) or CCDB-test (MC).
+They will be stored inside .root files in `root_files/<period>/<run>_<pass>.root`.
-    - `plotQCobjects.cxx`: plots of all requested QC objects are created and stored in `plots/<group-name>/...`.
-The list of histograms to be plotted is specified in `input/objectsToPlot.csv` (there must be 'y' in the next-to-last column of the .csv file).
+    - `plot_qc_objects.cxx`: plots of all requested QC objects are created and stored in `plots/<group-name>/...`.
+The list of histograms to be plotted is specified in `input/list-of-histograms.csv` (there must be 'y' in the next-to-last column of the .csv file).
-    - `prepareSlides.cxx`: Latex presentation is created automatically for every input configuration.
+    - `prepare_slides.cxx`: Latex presentation is created automatically for every input configuration.
 The .tex files are stored in the `latex/` folder.

 How to **create an input configuration file**:
-- To see the list of all supported options that can be requested, see: `include/loadConfiguration`.
+- To see the list of all supported options that can be requested, see: `include/load-configuration`.
 - Parameters need to be provided as: `key=value` (no spaces)!
 - The keyword `runs:` needs to be followed by a run list (each run on a separate line).